Praharsh13/JS-Projects/ReadMe.md

 📜 License
 This repository is open-source and available under the MIT License.
-Feel free to fork, contribute, and suggest improvements!
+Feel free to fork, use, and contribute!